 What to make of it

 Your brand drives attention to your product.
 Having an excellent product was our foundation, but it was our brand personality that took customers from “I need natural deodorant” to “I need Schmidt’s Deodorant.”
 To succeed, our team leaned heavily into lifestyle branding, partnerships, and digital marketing tactics.
 Honing our brand’s identity was a continual, evolving effort.
 Never let your brand go static!
-Be consistent in keeping it real (on-brand), but continue to push it forward.
+Be consistent in keeping it real (on brand) but continue to push it forward.

 Know when to expand your vision.
 Customers wanted more from Schmidt’s than deodorant.
 Listening to them helped us understand when the timing was right to expand.
 But we also chose which direction to go carefully: it required over a year of research and attention to determine what direction we would take with soap and toothpaste, and to develop them in a way that was in keeping with Schmidt’s values.
 Be open to expanding your vision, but don’t rush in.

 Understand the market.
 We were getting signs that the natural products space was heating up to a critical point, and that selling the company might be on the table for only a specific window of time.
-That meant the pressure was on to figure out what made the most sense for Schmidt’s and for me.
+That meant the pressure was on to figure out what made the most sense for Schmidt’s—and for me.
 And with multiple giant companies showing interest, we had to recognize the negotiating power that afforded us.
 We couldn’t just walk away, then expect them to all be interested again in a few years.
 If it was going to happen, it was going to happen now.
 Once again, I found I had to move quickly.

 11. Narrate your own story.

-Trust your gut on how and when to make a big move
+Trust your gut on how and when to make a big move.

 Even though I viewed an acquisition as the best way to secure the company’s future, and that of my family, the idea of relinquishing control of Schmidt’s was difficult to wrap my mind around.
 Schmidt’s was my passion and my product.
 Many of my colleagues were like family.
-In seven years running the company, I’d learned so much and grown in so many ways.
+In seven years running the company, I’d learned so much and had grown in so many ways.
 I had an intimate, hands-on connection with my products and with nearly every other aspect of the business that had followed.
 What would it mean to pass all that on to someone else?
 Could I really be sure Schmidt’s values would remain intact?
 That my vision would be carried forward?
 There was so much potential in selling the company, but I resolved to do it only if I knew Schmidt’s would be in the best hands.

 While Chris and I had become increasingly excited by the prospect of selling the company, we also knew we couldn’t count on it happening.
 Anything could go awry; any potential deal could fall through.
 By now Schmidt’s had grown to 150 employees, each of whom was relying on us for stability and a salary.
-We were on pace to more than triple 2016’s revenue, with nearly $23M for the year.
+We were on pace to more than triple 2016’s revenue, with nearly $23 million for the year.
 We continued running and growing the company, knowing there was no guarantee an acquisition would happen.